Culiacán: Transportation

-The Terminal de Autobuses de Culiacán or Central de Autobuses Culiacán Millenium is a bus terminal located west of the city of Culiacán, Sinaloa, Mexico.
-The station is built in front of the Country Club.
-This plant replaced the old plant that was to the south, in front of Blvd.
-Gabriel Leyva Solano.
+The Terminal de Autobuses de Culiacán or Central de Autobuses Culiacán Millenium is a bus terminal located west of Culiacán, Sinaloa, Mexico.

 Transit system

 Urban transport

-At present, Culiacán has just over 68 urban transport routes, which serve about one million users.
+As of 2024, Culiacán has just over 68 urban transport routes, which serve about one million users.
 The Culiacán urban transport is operated by RedPlus.

 Rail

-The city has a train station, operated by Ferromex, and it is used only to transport freight.
-It is connected to south with Mazatlán and north with Guaymas.
+The city has a train station operated by Ferromex, which is used only to transport freight.
+It is connected to Mazatlán in the south and Guaymas in the north.

 Bus station

-Culiacán uses the Central Internacional de Autobuses "Millennium" ("Millennium" International Buses Station) to travel across all Mexico (north, central, and south) and to the United States (Arizona and California).
-This replaced the old bus terminal in the southern city.
+Culiacán uses the "Millennium" International Bus Station ("Central Internacional de Autobuses "Millennium) to travel across of Mexico and to the United States (Arizona and California).